 Details on How to Finish a Triangle Choke: A BJJ Tutorial

 How to finish the triangle choke is probably one of the first things you learn in jiu-jitsu, but there are constantly ways to tweak and improve your finish rate.
-It's easy to get the tap when you're working with a non-resisting opponent who wants you to get the tap, but when you're rolling (and, especially, in competition) this can be far more difficult to accomplish due to a variety of factors, not the least of which is that your opponent is trying not to tap while you're using an awful lot of energy to get the submission.
+It's easy to get the tap when you're working with a non-resisting opponent who wants you to get the tap, but when you're rolling (especially in competition), this can be far more difficult to accomplish due to a variety of factors, not the least of which is that your opponent is trying not to tap while you're using an awful lot of energy to get the submission.
 What follows are some very simple tweaks to finish the triangle that you can start using right away, save energy, and get the tap much more quickly from the choke via triangle.